19 Cool 3D Printed Lego Designs You Can Print Now

 3D Printed Lego Ferry

-If there’s one downside to Lego, it’s that it doesn’t float.
-Many a builder has designed and created their own boat for their figures only to find it sinking to the bottom of the bath in no time.
+If there’s one downside to traditional Lego bricks, it’s that they don’t float.
+Many builders have designed and created their own boat for their figures only to find it sinking to the bottom of the bath in no time.

 3D Printed Lego Ferry Boat